-Ten countries signed the agreement in Tonga on 14 June 2017: Australia, Cook Islands, Kiribati, Nauru, New Zealand, Niue, Samoa, Solomon Islands, Tonga and Tuvalu.
+Eleven countries are signatories to the agreement Australia, Cook Islands, Kiribati, Nauru, New Zealand, Niue, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.

-The Federated Sates of Micronesia, Palau, Republic of Marshall Islands and Vanuatu are still completing their domestic approval processes.
+The Federated States of Micronesia, Palau and Republic of Marshall Islands are still completing their domestic approval processes.

 Pacific Island countries are our nearest neighbours and, with almost 296,000 Pacific peoples living in New Zealand, we share strong personal ties.
 New Zealand has a clear interest in a prosperous and sustainable region and our main objective for PACER Plus is to encourage economic development in Pacific countries.